Curriculum Implemention

 Bawtry Mayflower Curriculum Implementation

-Whilst providing children with the essential knowledge, skills and understanding that they require in order to meet the demands of the National Curriculum, our curriculum is also designed to provide children with opportunities to meet each element of the ‘What we want for our children...’ agreement (see above).
+Whilst providing children with the essential knowledge, skills and understanding that they require in order to meet the demands of the National Curriculum, our curriculum is also designed to provide children with a wide range of opportunities to develop academically, socially, spiritually and morally, into members of our school community and the wider community who are able to make a positive contribution.
 Our curriculum has been designed to encompass knowledge and understanding of the world in which we live and how events in the past have shaped it to make it what it is today.
-The units of work have been designed to complement and build on one another with clear progression and links so that in subsequent year groups, children will be able to advance their understanding of identified Threshold Concepts.
+The units of work have been designed to complement and build on one another, with clear progression and links so that in subsequent year groups, children will be able to advance their understanding of identified Threshold Concepts.

 The structure of the curriculum:

-Our growing understanding of cognitive science increasingly underpins our curriculum design and implementation e.g. spaced repetition, retrieval and the development of metacognitive and self-regulation strategies.
+Our growing understanding of cognitive science increasingly underpins our curriculum design and implementation E.g. spaced repetition, retrieval and the development of metacognitive and self-regulation strategies to foster independence in our children.

 We expect that: